Easy DIY Hot Chocolate Charcuterie Board

 Mini Christmas trees from the craft store added a bright green touch to break up the red, white, and brown colors to keep the board interesting.
 These mini trees were actually the first items I purchased for inspiration for my board, however, the last to go on!
 (Optional, but a cute touch.)

-My favorite thing about charcuterie boards is there is no “right” way to make one and swapping out and switching up ingredients can instantly breathe new life into your same old board from the cupboard.
-So get to “charcuterie-ing!”
+My favorite thing about charcuterie boards is there is no “right” way to make one.
+Swapping out and switching up ingredients can instantly breathe new life into your same trusty board from the cupboard.
+Now, what are you waiting for?
+Get to “charcuterie-ing!”
 Let’s add some cheer to the end of the year.